Biotechnology: Resources

 Research apprentice program

-Interested in pursuing biotech degree in college and want to gain hands-on lab experience?
+Interested in pursuing a biotech degree in college and want to gain hands-on lab experience?
 Join our research apprentice program!

-Research apprentices work side-by-side with KU students in the lab generating data, interpreting results and presenting experiment findings.
+Research apprentices work side by side with KU students in the lab generating data, interpreting results, and presenting experiment findings.

-Learn more about the apprentice program
+Learn more about the apprentice program.

 Biotech Day